 You’ve almost the same options to set the timer from a specific date to date or you can use the evergreen timer to evoke urgency.

-Using Countdown timer is one of the most popular & effective marketing strategies to use even in 2022.
+Using a Countdown timer is one of the most popular & effective marketing strategies to use even in 2023.
 If you don’t have a pro version of Elementor, you can use this one on your product pages, sales pages, email opt-in pages, etc.

 JetElements Widgets to Showcase Data